.

 • Employ an adequate number of trained staff members (especially during peak hours) to handle the workload and minimize stress.

-• Conduct a thorough investigation to get to the root cause whenever a mislabeling incident does occur.
+• Conduct a thorough investigation to identify the root cause whenever a mislabeling incident occurs.

 • Develop a culture of continuous improvement and use feedback from mislabeling incidents to update and strengthen prevention protocols.